strawberry-graphql/strawberry/docs/integrations/asgi.md

 ### Setting response headers

 It is possible to use `get_context` to set response headers.
-A common use case might be cookie-based user authentication, where your login mutation resolver needs to respond with e.g. `Set-Cookie: token=secret-token`.
+A common use case might be cookie-based user authentication, where your login mutation resolver needs to set a cookie on the response.

 This is possible by updating the response dict contained inside of the `Info` object.